 UV Index: 12

 *Important Reminder* – Although Machu Picchu remains open, the Inca Trail is closed for the month of February.
 This is partly due to yearly routine maintenance, but also because the persistent rain can make the trail unsafe for travelers.
 It may not be the most popular time for your hike to Machu Picchu, but you’re in luck!
-As long as conditions remain safe, there are a few alternative hikes despite the Inca Trail weather patterns.
-Read about the Salktany and Lares Treks here.
+As long as conditions remain safe, there are a few Inca Trail alternatives that you can try as well.

 On average, March is the rainiest month out of the year in terms of overall precipitation.
 Temperatures begin their slow decline during this period, while the humidity maintains a higher heat index.
 Anticipate cloudy skies coming and going during the day.
 However, once the sky clears, there is ample sunshine to light up the Machu Picchu ruins.
 As with every month in the rainy season, March is beneficial if you’re looking to avoid the massive crowds later in the year.
 So you may get a little wet, but you’ll have much more free space while roaming the site.